Caruth School of Dental Hygiene

-Yes, the dental hygiene curriculum at Texas A&M Baylor College of Dentistry provides excellent preparation for admission to Master’s degree programs in Dental Hygiene, Public Health, Education and Health Administration.
-Master’s degree programs in dental hygiene and the basic sciences at Texas A&M Baylor College of Dentistry are open to dental hygienists with the Bachelor of Science degree.
+Yes, the dental hygiene curriculum at Texas A&M College of Dentistry provides excellent preparation for admission to Master’s degree programs in Dental Hygiene, Public Health, Education and Health Administration.
+Master’s degree programs with a focus in dental hygiene and the basic sciences at Texas A&M College of Dentistry are open to dental hygienists with the Bachelor of Science degree.

-Why should I choose Caruth School of Dental Hygiene, Texas A&M Baylor College of Dentistry?
+Why should I choose Caruth School of Dental Hygiene, Texas A&M College of Dentistry?

 The baccalaureate degree program in dental hygiene is the only one in North Texas that exists within a dental college.
 In addition to dental hygiene students, approximately 400 dental students and 50 graduate students are enrolled.
 The distinct advantage of being associated with a dental school is a team practice approach with dental and dental hygiene students.